#4: China is Great in Electric Vehicles but the US is Leading in Autonomous

 And it gets worse.

-In my opinion (not the book’s), speech recognition appears to be becoming a commodity that lots of companies can replicate – and that the major players are just subsidizing as a function.
+In my opinion (not the book’s), speech recognition appears to be becoming a commodity that lots of companies can replicate – and that the major players are just subsidizing as a support function (not a revenue engine).
 We shall see.
 But I suspect the pure speech recognition companies are going to have to license broadly and cheaply – or go after industry verticals with specialization or regulatory requirements.
 Like legal, financial services, and healthcare.
 But these are early days still.

-#1: HiSilicon is the company to watch for Chinese high-end semiconductors.
+#1: HiSilicon is a Company to Watch for Chinese High-End Semiconductors

-AI depends on specialized semiconductors, which are mostly made in the USA.
-And given the current US-China issues, it raises the question: Can China make high-end semiconductors?
-That is the big question of the year.
+AI depends on specialized semiconductors, which are mostly made in the USA and Taiwan.
+And given the current US-China issues, it raises the question: Can China make high-end semiconductors at scale?
+We still don’t know.

 It turns out the semiconductor industry is really difficult to enter.
 It is a global market with big technology barriers, rapid advancement and big capital requirements.
 It takes a long time to build this type of expertise.
 And as the technology frontier moves rapidly, the leading edge players tend to get almost all of the global market.
 Additionally, the leaders create technology standards that become entrenched.
 So even if you manage to enter high-end chips, you are still playing in a game where Qualcomm, Nvidia and others are setting the standards.
 It is a global winner-take-all market with high barriers for entry.

 The book lays out some of China’s very interesting history in semiconductors.
 The State has actually been very active in this for decades.
 Lots of initiatives and money spent.
-Yet China has largely failed to create a semiconductor industry beyond fairly basic chips.
+Yet China had largely failed to create a semiconductor industry beyond basic chips.
+Definitely not leading edge ones.
+Until recently.

 HiSilicon is arguably the closest to breaking into the top tier.
 Huawei founder Ren Zhengfei has actually been talking about not being reliant on US semiconductors since the early 1990’s.
 He founded HiSilicon in 1991 to address this issue.
-And today, it is the only Chinese company to crack the top 10 for global semiconductors.
+And it was the first Chinese company to crack the top 10 for global semiconductors.

 The book goes through some of the other players as well:

-- Cambricon, the somewhat mysterious project in Beijing.
+- Cambricon, a somewhat mysterious project in Beijing.

 - ViMicro, an interesting State-backed venture that rose and fell pretty dramatically.
 Founded in 1999, the company grew with government subsidies and tax breaks before it went public in 2015.
 It subsequently crashed and burned.